brucedkyle/xolv-site/docs/ocp/devops.md

 7. Add team members join in working with the cluster.

 You will want to use ROKS when you want to share your cluster with others on your team.

-INPORTANT: Using TechZone is not for client teams.
-The steps for setting up the **Cloud Native Toolkit** in this tutorial are similar when using IBM Cloud Red Hat Openshift Kubernetes cluster.

 ## Roles